f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Certificates for Device Management
 ==================================

 F5OS supports TLS device certificates and keys to secure connections to the management interface.
 You can either create a self-signed certificate, or load your own certificates and keys into the system.
 In F5OS-A 1.4.0 an admin can now optionally enter a passphrase with the encrypted private key.
-This is simlar to the BIG-IP functionality defined in the link below.
+More details can be found in the link below.

-`K14912: Adding and removing encryption from private SSL keys (11.x - 16.x) <https://my.f5.com/manage/s/article/K14912>`_
+`rSeries Certificate Management Overview <https://techdocs.f5.com/en-us/f5os-a-1-3-0/f5-rseries-systems-administration-configuration/title-system-settings.html#cert-mgmt-overview>`_

 Managing Device Certificates via CLI